Helperbird/website/src/features/overlay.md

 ---
 layout: templates/features.html
-title: Color overlays & tints extension | Helperbird for Chrome, Firefox & Edge
+title: Color Overlay extension - Chrome, Edge, Firefox, iPad &  iPhone
-description:
+description: Color Overlay extension  is a feature which puts a tint on your browser viewport to make text more readable.
 People who don't like bright white web pages can now change the overlay color of a web page with the overlay feature.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,